raheemazeezabiodun/git-cheatsheet/README.md

     - Commit message should be in the future tense (fix vs fixed)
     - Commit message should encapsulates one idea (single responsibility)
     - Commits should generally leave your branch in a clean state, (tests should pass)
+    - `git branch --merged master` check branches that have been merged with master
+    - `git branch --no-merged master` check branches that haven't been merged yet with master

 * `git checkout -`  Checkout to the previous branched